-- Return everything to the vanity, wiping it down as you go.
+- Return everything to the vanity, wiping each item as you go.

-- Use the shower head to rinse the shower walls and tub, if you can.
-Otherwise, use a spray-bottle filled with water and a clean, damp cloth to rinse off the cleaner.
-(Note: if you have back issues, see my tips for cleaning a shower/tub with a bad back).
+- Use the shower spray or a spray bottle filled with clean water to rinse the shower walls.
+(Note: if you have back issues, see my tips for cleaning a tub with a bad back).

-- Spray the outside of the toilet with cleaner and wipe it down with a clean, damp cloth.
-Lift the lid then spray and clean the sit.
+- Spray the outside of the toilet with disinfecting cleaner and wipe it down with a clean, damp cloth.
+Lift the lid then spray and clean the seat.
 Repeat after lifting seat to clean the rim.
 Be sure to get those nasty hinges!
-(2 min.)

-- Spray the mirror with glass cleaner (or use my homemade window cleaner mix) and wipe until streak-free.
+- Spray the mirror with homemade window cleaner and wipe with a dry microfiber cloth until streak-free.

 - Polish faucets with glass cleaner and, using the same cloth, wipe down doorknobs and light switches.